How To Edit And Delete WordPress Posts – Part 2

 - Categories – You can ADD one or more categories to multiple posts but you cannot CHANGE or DELETE categories for the selected posts using the bulk editor feature.

 - Tags – You can ADD one or more tags to multiple posts but you cannot CHANGE or DELETE tags for the selected posts using the bulk editor feature.

 - Author – Change (reassign) the post author for all selected posts.

 - Comments – Use the dropdown menu to enable/disable comments for all selected posts.

-- Status – Use the drop-down menu to change the status of all selected posts (e.g. Published, Private, etc).
+- Status – Use the dropdown menu to change the status of all selected posts (e.g. Published, Private, Pending Review, Draft).

-- Format – Use the drop menu to change the Post Format of the posts you’ve selected (e.g. Standard, Aside, etc.) Note: this option may not display depending on your theme.
+- Format – Use the dropdown menu to change the Post Format of all selected posts (e.g. Standard, Aside, Gallery, Link, Image, Quote, Status).
+Note: this option depends on the theme you are using and may not display in the bulk editor.

-- Pings – Use the drop-down menu to allow/not allow pinging for all selected posts.
-If you change posts to “Do not allow” pings, no one will be able to post pingbacks or trackbacks to your selected posts.
-Pinging is configured in your Discussion Settings.
+- Pings – Use the dropdown menu to enable/disable pinging for all selected posts.
+If “Do not allow” pings is selected, no one will be able to post pingbacks or trackbacks to those posts.
+Pinging is configured in your WordPress Discussion Settings (Settings > Discussion).

 - Sticky – Use the dropdown menu to change all selected posts to either sticky or not sticky.
-(For more details about making WordPress posts sticky, see this tutorial)
+To learn more about making WordPress posts sticky, see this tutorial.

 How To Bulk Delete Posts In WordPress

 To delete multiple posts in WordPress at once:

 - Select one or more posts,

 - Choose ‘Move to Trash’ in the Bulk Actions dropdown menu,